Cov-ComSec/Cov-ComSec.github.io/content/posts/12days_xmas_ctf.md

 Note, for the best write-up award you do not have to complete all challenges - it will be judged by all the CTF creators and must be emailed in one pdf or md file to comsec@live.coventry.ac.uk at the end of the event.
 We will be judging on repeatability and clarity of explanation.
 If you get stuck on a challenge - don't get disheartened, it will not prevent you from doing the next day's challenge.
 If you get stuck on a level drop us an email or message and we may give you a hint (depending on how merry we are feeling).
-Finally, the ComSec committee and three kings **would like to thank the lecturers (Dan and James), Babzsichu and sleepunderflow, as without them this CTF would have been impossible.
+Finally, the ComSec committee and three kings **would like to thank the lecturers (Dan and James), Babzsichu and Sleepunderflow, as without them this CTF would have been impossible.
 A special mention also goes to our sponsors: CrowdStrike, HTB, Institute of Code and Tib3rius.**
 Hope you have a great Christmas,

 The Three Kings and Comsec Committee